wikimedia/ToolforgeBundle/README.md

 pass the `--trove` flag, supplying the hostname, and make sure the `TROVE_` env variables are set correctly.
 The credentials for this are separate from the replicas and toolsdb.

+If your Toolforge UNIX shell username is different than your local, you'll need to specify it with `--username`.

 To query the replicas, inject the `ReplicasClient` service then call the `getConnection()` method, passing in a valid database, and you should get a `Doctrine\DBAL\Connection` object.
 For example: